HKUSTDial/VisJudgeBench/README.md

 # VisJudgeBench

-**VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations**
+**VisJudgeBench: Aesthetics and Quality Assessment of Visualizations**

 ## About VisJudgeBench